- Julian Talbot

 How to write a job application letter that gets you to interview

-"The only purpose of a job application letter is to get you an interview."
+"The only purpose of a job application letter is to be invited to interview."

 There was a time when I sent out roughly 100 job application letters without even a single job interview.
 It was disheartening.
 I eventually worked out a 2-page template that landed 5 job interviews from 5 job application letters and that's what I'd like to share with you today.